BMO Practical Chequing Account review

 You can choose from a number of BMO chequing accounts if the BMO Practical Chequing Account isn’t quite what you’re looking for:

 - BMO Plus Chequing Account.
-The BMO Plus Chequing Account comes with a decent welcome bonus, unlimited free Interac e-Transfers and 25 free transactions per month.
-In return, you’ll pay $10.95 per month to maintain your account.
+The BMO Plus Chequing Account comes with a decent welcome bonus, unlimited free Interac e-Transfers and 25/month free.
+In return, you’ll pay $11.95 per month to maintain your account.

 - BMO Premium Chequing Account.
 This account has the most premium benefits of all of BMO’s chequing accounts.
 These include unlimited free transactions, a sizable welcome bonus and a premium credit card fee waiver.